Nelle868/Nelle868/README.md

 - 👋 Hi, I’m @Nelle868
-- 👀 I’m interested in ... programming
+- 👀 I’m interested in ... programming and learning
 - 🌱 I’m currently learning ...
-C++
+Java and HLA Assembly Language
 - 💞️ I’m looking to collaborate on ...
-C++ projects
+C++ or Java projects
 - 📫 How to reach me ... discord - Nelle#6839

 <!---